This quick test will tell you if you'll benefit from wearing ProKinetics® Insoles, how much correction you need and how to get started.

 Sense the pressure under your feet as you move your knees slowly toward each other.
 Stop when you feel weight bearing pressure at the base of your big toes. (not all your weight, just positive weight bearing contact)

-You should be weight bearing on the inside of your feet when your knees are correctly aligned over the middle of your feet - then your feet would be stable, and you probably wouldn't be reading this.
+You should be weight bearing on the inside of your feet when your knees are correctly aligned over the middle of your feet - then your feet would be stable.

 If your knees came in over or past your 2nd toes, you have proven you are out of alignment when you are weight bearing on the inside of your feet, and your feet are off balance when your knees are aligned correctly over the middle of your feet.
 This is likely the root cause of your body pain, lack of athletic performance or uneasy ageing.